end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

 Handbrake video settings

 # What you get
 In the end, you get a perfectly encoded video without any ADS!
-A 1 hour recording of Montreal's CBFT-DT which is in 720p MPEG 2 format is 7.72 GB.&nbsp; Removing ads from this recording and encoding with Handbrake using a quality based profile will reduce the file size to 1.20 GB.
+A 1 hour recording of Montreal's CBFT-DT which is in 720p MPEG 2 format is 7.72 GB.
+Removing ads from this recording and encoding with Handbrake using a quality based profile will reduce the file size to 1.20 GB.